 Melissa has research interests that include increasing self-awareness and positive growth and mental health, developing confidence and emotional control, reducing anxiety, and facilitating communication.

-Sophie, who plays pool for England, teaches sport and exercise psychology principles and how these can be applied to improve sport performance.
+Sophie, who plays pool for England, teaches sport and exercise psychology principles and how these can be applied to improve sport performance and wellbeing.

-Ben has more than twenty years of experience working in various health and fitness roles.
+Ben has more than 20 years experience working in various health and fitness roles.
 In this time he has worked with more than a thousand participants and helped train hundreds of fitness professionals.

-Chris is Assistant Manager of the Sport and Health Science Laboratory.
+Chris is Manager of the Sport and Health Science Laboratory.